Welcome in the Name of the Lord

 We also have a Daily Office blog timed for the East; it’s here.
 We invite you to visit and subscribe to whichever site is timed correctly for where you find yourself, at home and as you travel.

 The Daily Office is an ancient way to pray.
-It marks the passage of time by offering Morning and Evening Prayer as written in the Book of Common Prayer of The Episcopal Church, headquartered in the United States.
-(You’ll notice the spellings are American.)
+It marks the passage of time by offering Morning and Evening Prayer as written in the Book of Common Prayer of The Episcopal Church, headquartered in the United States, with churches in 16 nations.
+(Our spellings are American.)
 Each service features psalms, Bible readings and prayers.
 We occasionally use other texts as well.

 Welcome.
 May God bless you richly through Jesus Christ our Saviour.